JvanKatwijk/channel-scanner/README.md

 on the date as specified, where the input was from channel "12C", with the Ensemble Identification 0x8001.

-If a "dabstick" is the device in the configured program, the output file would have an extension ".iq", and the data was written in 8 bit raw format.

 --------------------------------------------------------------------------
 Supported devices
 --------------------------------------------------------------------------